Scripting

 ...

-allLightsPowerAction.execute({"power": false});
+allLightsPowerAction.execute({"power": false}); Thing

-allows to interact with a particular thing, that is, reading and setting state values, execute actions and listening to events.
+A Thing allows to interact with a particular thing, that is, reading and setting state values, execute actions and listening to events.
 If many events/states/actions are needed from a single thing, this may be more convenient than multiple ThingEvent/ThingState/ThingAction items.
 However, this variant doesn’t allow to use property bindings as convenient as the other types.
 Additionally this allows to retrieve informationa about a thing, such as its name.

 Example usage: